The Greek Coffin Mystery: Plot summary

-Literary significance & criticism
+Literary significance and criticism

 This novel was the fourth in a long series of novels featuring Ellery Queen, the first nine containing a nationality in the title.

 The introduction to this novel contained some details which are now not considered part of the Ellery Queen canon.
 For instance, the introduction is written as by the anonymous "J.J.
 McC.", a friend of the Queens, speaks of the Queens having retired to Italy, and that the names of both Ellery Queen and his father are pseudonyms—none of these circumstances survived for long.

 The names of the chapters, each a single word, contain an acrostic which spells out "The Greek Coffin Mystery by Ellery Queen".

 This novel begins a tradition in the series of Ellery Queen novels.
 Because Ellery is publicly embarrassed by his initial error in deduction with respect to the teacups, he will never reveal any of his thoughts about this or any other murder until he is ready to solve it.

 The novel, and the other "nationality" mysteries, had the unusual feature of a "Challenge to the Reader" just before the ending is revealed—the novel breaks the fourth wall and speaks directly to the reader.
 "Ungentle reader, you now have in your possession all the facts pertinent to the only correct solution of the ... problem. ...
 I say with all good will and a fierce humility: Garde à vous, and a pox on headache!"

 A contemporary reviewer, Will Cuppy of the Herald Tribune Books, said "The Greek Coffin Mystery is a lively and well-constructed yarn containing unusual setting, ingenuity of plot, a surprise solution and legitimate use of the analytico-deductive method."
 (Quoted in the first paperback edition, Pocket Books #179, in 1942.)